Ksahil07/Ksahil07/README.md

 -----------------------

-Problem Solver with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Problem Solver with expertise in data analysis and reporting, query optimization, database design, and stakeholder management.

 >Querying data using SQL.